muehlenb/TemPCC/Readme.md

 **Note:** This repository is currently a work in progress, as the TemPCC component still needs to be extracted from a larger application into a smaller, standalone project.
-This process — including refactoring and code documentation — will be completed by April 14th, 2025.
+This process — including refactoring and code documentation — will be completed by April 20th, 2025 (delayed due conflicting deadlines).
 Currently, for transparency purposes only, the TemPCC related classes can be found in `/unrefactored_classes/`

 # TemPCC: Completing Temporal Occlusions in Large Dynamic Point Clouds Captured by Multiple RGB-D Cameras